 2023 Registration is Scheduled to Open on May 3 at 6:00 PM

 ** Registration for our 2023 Watershed Camps is now full and we are no longer accepting applications.

 The week-long day camp is June 26-30 for those entering 4th thru 12th grades.

 The overnight Wilderness Weekend is July 7-9 for those entering 9th thru 12th grades (high school).

-Watershed Camp incorporates education, restoration, and recreation in a one-week summer camp for 4th through 12th grade students, including home-school students.
+Watershed Camp incorporates education, restoration, and recreation in a one-week summer camp for students entering 4th through 12th grades, including home-school students.